ganorberg/game-predict/README.md

 # machine-learning-video-game-sales

-Predict video game sales with regression analysis of 2016 sales data
+Predict video game sales for major publishers within $2.2B based on feature analysis of platform, genre and rating.